- About this Document

 Juniper Hardware and Software Components

-For this particular solution design, the Juniper products and software versions are below.
+For this solution design, the Juniper products and software versions are below.
 The design documented in this JVD is considered the baseline representation for the validated solution.
 As part of a complete solutions suite, we routinely swap hardware devices with other models during iterative use case testing.
 Each switch platform validated in this document goes through the same rigorous role-based testing using specified versions of Junos OS and Apstra management software.

 Juniper Hardware Components